icon_notification notification-animation 2

 You must also provide the bank with proof of your resident Indian status and submit the necessary documentation.

 Ravi gets an overseas assignment from his company.
-Before he leaves, can he trasnfer money from his existing investments like FD and mutual funds abroad?
+Before he leaves, can he transfer money from his existing investments like FD and mutual funds abroad?

-Before getting NRI status, Ravi can dilute his investments and can take USD 250,000 under the prevailing Liberalised Remittance Scheme (LRS) norms.
-As per RBI regulations after getting NRI status, Ravi will have to re-designate his resident savings and deposit accounts to an NRO account.
-For all investments, he will have undergo a Re-Know Your Customer (Re-KYC) process.
+Before getting the NRI status, Ravi can dilute his investments and can take USD 250,000 under the prevailing Liberalised Remittance Scheme (LRS) norms.
+As per the RBI regulations, after getting the NRI status, Ravi will have to re-designate his resident savings and deposit accounts to an NRO account.
+He will have to provide KYC documents as applicable

 Sanya is being sent abroad for a multi-year corporate project.
 What will happen to her existing investments, like FD and mutual funds?

-As per RBI regulations, Sanya will have to convert her existing resident savings and deposit accounts to an NRO account.
+As per the RBI regulations, Sanya will have to convert her existing resident savings and deposit accounts to an NRO account.
 For her mutual fund holdings, she will have to update her status to a non-resident with the respective Asset Management Company (AMC).
-This investment will be regarded on a non-repatriable basis.
-The income earned in India, such as interest on FD and dividends on mutual funds are treated as current income and are permitted to be credited to an NRO account.
+This will be considered as an non-repatriable investment.
+The income earned in India, such as interest on FD and dividends on mutual funds, is treated as current income and is permitted to be credited to an NRO account.
 Sanya can freely repatriate her current income (as defined above) if she wants to.
-Balances in her NRO account will be considered as capital income and can only be repatriated up to USD 1 million per Financial Year cumulatively for all NRO accounts she holds in India (subject to prevailing FEMA regulations).
+Balances in her NRO account will be considered as capital income and can only be repatriated up to USD 1 million cumulatively per Financial Year for all NRO accounts she holds in India (subject to prevailing FEMA regulations).

 What are the currency options on the FCNR (B) account?